glongo001/sqlalchemy-challenge/README.md

-# Unit 10 Homework: Surf’s Up
+# Surf’s Up
-I decided to do a climate analysis before going on a trip to Honolulu,Hawaii.
+I did a climate analysis before going on a trip to Honolulu,Hawaii.

 ## Part 1: Analyze and Explore the Climate Data
 1. First, I created a SQLAlchemy engine to connect to my SQLite database(hawaii.sqlite).